dotlang/language/doc/RFE.md

 `process = (T: type, list: Seq[T], sorter: (Seq[T]->Seq[T]))` You cannot have two levels of generics.
 So: When assigning a generic function to a pointer, you must specify types for generic args.

-? - we need a type for wid.
+Y - we need a type for wid.
 so we can pass it to other functions.
 `ref`?
 I don't like acronyms like `pid` or `cid`.
 It is a keyword and should have a meaning.